TheFlyingFiddle/GSOC-binformat/README.md

 ##Documentation
 The [wiki](https://github.com/TheFlyingFiddle/GSOC-binformat/wiki) contains a growing collection of tutorials on how to use the format.
-The exact encoding format is not yet set in stone but when it is the wiki will contain the complete specification document.

 ##How to get TIER
 TIER is avaliable from this github repo.
 Simply clone the repo and extract the contents of the tier directory to the standard lua path on your system.
-When the format and implementation has reached a more stable state the format will be avaliable as a LuaRocks moonrock.

-##Version Alpha 0
-TIER is currently in an alpha stage.
-It is not ready for production use.
-Anything from the code to the encoding format is stil subject to change.
-Changes are however more likely to be additions to the format or background changes that do not affect the end user api.